 Where feasible, status is reported for the biological stock, defined as a discrete population of a species that is typically reproductively isolated in space or time from other populations of the same species, resulting in detectable genetic, biological or morphological differences in fish from different populations.
 Fishing is assumed to affect the entire stock, but not adjacent stocks.
 This independence between populations of the same species means that separate assessments and management arrangements are often required for each, and is why status is reported separately for each defined stock.
 The true structure and boundaries of biological stocks are often not well understood, or a stock may straddle the jurisdictional boundaries of several management agencies.
-In such circumstances, the stock may be treated as a series of convenient geographic components or ‘management units’ that are managed separately by different jurisdictions.
+In such circumstances, the stock may be treated as a series of convenient geographic components or ‘management units’ that are managed separately by different jurisdictions or as separate fisheries.

 The Commonwealth generally manages fish resources from 3 nautical miles (nm) from the coast out to the 200 nm Exclusive Economic Zone (EEZ) limit, while states or territories manage fish resources within 3 nm.
 The Australian Government has negotiated Offshore Constitutional Settlement arrangements with states and territories that provide for the shared, cooperative or transferred management of some stocks that straddle this state–Commonwealth boundary.
 Fish stocks that occur within Torres Strait are managed cooperatively by Australia and Papua New Guinea under the 1985 Torres Strait Treaty, which provides for joint management of the shared resources in the Torres Strait Protected Zone.
 In the Australian area of this zone, traditional fishing and commercial fisheries are collaboratively managed by the Torres Strait Protected Zone Joint Authority, established under the Torres Strait Fisheries Act 1984.

 Several fishery resources of commercial importance to Australia have ranges extending outside the Australian Fishing Zone into the high seas and the EEZs of other countries, particularly the highly migratory tunas.
 Under the United Nations Fish Stocks Agreement (1995), the high-seas components of these straddling stocks are required to be collaboratively managed by regional fisheries management organisations (RFMOs).
-Australia is an active member of a number of RFMOs, including the Western and Central Pacific Fisheries Commission (WCPFC), the Commission for the Conservation of Southern Bluefin Tuna, the Indian Ocean Tuna Commission (IOTC), the South Pacific Regional Fisheries Management Organisation and the Southern Indian Ocean Fisheries Agreement.
+Australia is an active member of a number of RFMOs, including the Western and Central Pacific Fisheries Commission (WCPFC), the Commission for the Conservation of Southern Bluefin Tuna (CCSBT), the Indian Ocean Tuna Commission (IOTC), the South Pacific Regional Fisheries Management Organisation (SPRFMO) and the Southern Indian Ocean Fisheries Agreement.
 In managing its domestic fisheries, Australia implements measures agreed by each relevant RFMO.
 In some cases, Australia’s domestic standards exceed those agreed internationally, in which case Australia attempts to obtain international agreement to implement measures consistent with Australian standards.

 Reference points and indicators

-The biological status of a stock depends on its current stock size (biomass) and the rate of catches (fishing mortality).
 Two independent aspects of stock status are classified within these reports: the stock’s biomass level and its fishing mortality status (Table 30.1).
 In cases where reference points or estimates of current biomass or fishing mortality have not been determined, other indicators are used to inform stock status.
 The HSP defines target and limit reference points for Commonwealth fisheries in terms of biomass (BTARG and BLIM, respectively) and fishing mortality (FTARG and FLIM, respectively).

 The HSP guidelines allow flexibility for BLIM to be determined relative to spawning biomass, exploitable biomass or total biomass.
 This flexibility allows for reference points to be consistent with the types of data available for stock assessments.
-For example, stock assessments that rely mainly on catch-per-unit-effort estimate depletion levels related to the exploitable biomass.
+For example, stock assessments that rely mainly on catch-per-unit-effort (CPUE) estimate depletion levels related to the exploitable biomass.
 Alternatively, stock assessments that use catch age analysis with auxiliary biological information allow estimates of depletion levels related to spawning biomass and overall biomass.
 As a result, depletion-level estimates of all assessed stocks may not necessarily refer to the same portion of the biomass.